rizarief/glorious-sunset/README.md

 ---

-If you like the theme, feel free to thank me giving this repository a **★ star**, or by [buying me a coffee](https://github.com/sponsors/eeriemyxi).
+If you like the theme, feel free to thank me by giving this repository a **★ star**, or by [buying me a coffee](https://github.com/sponsors/eeriemyxi).

 # Installation
 Go to **Themes** under **Revenge** in **Settings**, then tap the (+) button, finally paste this URL: